There are many different contraceptive methods available.

 The figures quoted on these pages for how well each method works are based on extensive independent research.

 Contraception needs to be used until the menopause.
-That is, until a woman has not had a period or any bleeding for two years if aged under 50, and for one year if over 50.
+That is, until a woman has not had a period for two years if aged under 50, and for one year if over 50.
 This advice may be different for women using hormonal contraception.

 Contraception is divided into two types: